July 24, 2025

 • High-value or time-sensitive business transactions: Wire transfers are used for large payments that need immediate processing.
 For instance, a tech company may wire payment for an urgent shipment of microchips required to meet a production deadline.

-• International money transfers: A US-based business might use a wire transfer to pay a supplier in China for raw materials.
-International wire transfers are fast and reliable, ensuring that payments are processed quickly and securely, even across borders.
+• International money transfers: A U.S. business might use a wire transfer to pay a supplier in China for raw materials.
+International wire transfers are fast and reliable, ensuring payments are processed quickly and securely, even across borders.

 Deciding between ACH and wire transfers doesn’t have to be complicated.
 A few key factors can make the choice clear: